-I worked as the UX Designer on this project with two other UX Designers, Avani Miriyala, Jim Thomas, a product manager Zachry Fragapane and the core business engineering team.
-I took part in the whole sprint lasting for two months from initial project launch, brainstorming, use cases and flow analysis, to several design iterations with feedback, and planned the final usability testing session.
+I worked as UX Designer in this project, collaborated with a PM, two UX Designers and the core business engineering team.
+I was involved in the entire design process for two months, some of the milestones include project kick-off, brainstorming session, use cases and flow analysis, design iterations with feedback incorporated and validated the design variations through usability testings.

 Redemption Modal is the core business of RMN, which converts lots of users to other retail stores such as Target, Macy.
 But as company grows, there are more and more products features/contents to be added such as "Downloading the app", "Promotion to similar products" which could help the company in terms of monetization and user acquisition.
 How could we improve the overall user experience of using redemption modal, while create more product opportunities?